Search

 SPED 5010 Differentiated Mathematics Instruction (3)

 This is a special topics course designed to explore the literature and current practices in differentiating math instruction in K-12 classrooms.
 The primary objective of this class is for students to advance their professional knowledge, skills and practice for effectively teaching mathematics through differentiated instruction.
 An additional emphasis will be placed on response to intervention and students will learn how to assess mathematics formatively and develop strategies and interventions that target specific math difficulties.
-Prerequisite: MTHT 4310 or permission of the advisor.
+Prerequisite: MTHC 4310 or permission of the advisor.

 SPED 5020 Assistive Technology for Students with Special Needs (2-3)